Word Magazine February 1990 Page 8-9

 St. Vladimir, whose grandmother St. Olga was a Christian, may have become a Christian in order to marry Prophyrogeneta Anna, the sister of the Emperor Basil the Bulgar-Slayer.
 It was unseemly for a Byzantine princess to marry a pagan.
 St. Vladimir allegedly refused Judaism, saying the Jews were always in exile; he refused Islam, because Muslims (allegedly) refuse alcohol, and “drinking is too important to the Rus.”

 Vladimir sent ambassadors to Constantinople.
 They returned to him saying: “We knew not whether we were in heaven or on earth.
-But we know that there [in the Hagia Sophia] God dwells among men.”
+But we know that there

 For generations after the forced baptism of the Rus, doubtless the people knew little more about Holy Orthodoxy than how to make the Sign of the Cross (backward from the pope’s way), how to light candles in front of the icons, to kiss the priest’s hand, and to receive Holy Communion.
 To some, that must remain the substance of Orthodoxy.
 Nevertheless, at the center of that is the Eucharist, the life of Christ in the midst of His people.